atepoorthuis/02526-idv-2020/src/routes/weeks/week5/week5.md

 <p>coke</p>
 <p>milo</p>
 ```
 You can try this out for yourself on the Svelte's neat website – it contains [a simple sandbox utility where I've copied the above example](https://svelte.dev/repl/9ac0ce053c144b6f94ce716e4b800fd8?version=3.19.1).
+Try to add another drink to the `items` array to get a sense of what happens to the rendered HTML on the right.
+Or adjust the inside of the `{#each}...{/each}` block to include an extra `<p>` element for each drink.

-Our objective is to use the `each` block to loop through each element in our dataset (copy over the `let data` statement from our previous week) and create the appropriate `<g>`, `<text>` and `<rect>` elements in each iteration.
+Our objective is to use the `each` block to loop through each element in our dataset (tip: copy over the `let data` statement from our previous week) and create the appropriate `<g>`, `<text>` and `<rect>` elements in each iteration.

 ::: div callout
 We will do this section in class together.
 :::

 ::: solution
 We are using `{#each data as item, i}` to loop over all 'rows' in the `data` variable.
-Within the loop, we will have access to a `item` variable that contains the corresponding object for that element or 'row' of our `data` as well as a `i` variable that is simply the current index of the iteration.
-This is an optional, second argument for Svelte's each blocks.
+Within the loop, we will have access to a `item` variable that contains the corresponding object for that element or 'row' of our `data`, as well as a `i` or index variable that is simply the current index of the iteration.
+This is an optional, second argument for Svelte's each blocks (reminder, check out [the docs](https://svelte.dev/docs#each) to read more about potential functionality of each new technique we use).
 In this case it comes in handy because we want to use the index to calculate the correct `y` position of each element!

 Instead of typing `y={yMarginTop + i * yMarginBottom}` for each element, we use a convenience function `yPos` (see line 91 for each declaration) so we can simply type  `y={yPos(i)}`.